turtlshell/Compare-FileHash/README.md

 #### -Files (mandatory)

 The list of file paths, separated by commas, to compare the hashes of.
-A minimum of two paths must be supplied, however there is no maximum limit.
+A minimum of two paths must be supplied, however there is no upper limit.

 #### -Algorithm (optional)

-If passed, will determine which algorithm(s) are used to compute the supplied files' hashes.
+Determines which algorithm(s) are used to compute the specified files' hashes.
 You may pass any number of algorithms, separated by commas, which the Get-FileHash cmdlet supports.
 Passing "All" will run all algorithms, and if this parameter is not passed, it will default to SHA512.

 #### -Quiet (optional)

-If passed, will suppress the individual hash values from being printed, and only the final result ('MATCH' or 'MISMATCH') will be printed.
+Suppresses the individual hash values from being printed; only the final result ('MATCH' or 'MISMATCH') will be printed.

 #### -Quick (optional)

-If passed, will print 'MATCH' if the first computed algorithm's hashes match.
+Prints 'MATCH' if the first computed algorithm's hashes match.
 This skips the calculation and comparison of any subsequent algorithm's hashes if they are not needed.

 ## Algorithms